johntitus/node-horseman/Readme.md

 ### Events

 #### .on(event, callback)
 Respond to page events with the callback.
+Be sure to set these before calling `.open()`.

 Supported events are:
 * `initialized` - callback()
 * `loadStarted` - callback()
 * `loadFinished` - callback(status)